EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-cache.md

 Singularity uses a local cache to save downloaded container image files in addition to storing them as the file you specify.
 As we saw in the previous episode, images are simply `.sif` files stored on your local disk.

 If you delete a local `.sif` container image that you have pulled from a remote container image repository and then pull it again, if the container image is unchanged from the version you previously pulled, you will be given a copy of the container image file from your local cache rather than the container image being downloaded again from the remote source.
 This removes unnecessary network transfers and is particularly useful for large container images which may take some time to transfer over the network.
-To demonstrate this, remove the `hello-world.sif` file stored in your `test` directory and then issue the `pull` command again:
+To demonstrate this, remove the `lolcow.sif` file stored in your `test` directory and then issue the `pull` command again:

 ~~~
-$ rm hello-world.sif
+$ rm lolcow.sif
-$ singularity pull hello-world.sif shub://vsoch/hello-world
+$ singularity pull lolcow.sif library://lolcow
 ~~~
 {: .language-bash}

 ~~~
-INFO:    Use image from cache
+INFO:    Using cached image
 ~~~
 {: .output}

-As we can see in the above output, the container image has been returned from the cache and we don't see the output that we saw previously showing the container image being downloaded from Singularity Hub.
+As we can see in the above output, the container image has been returned from the cache and we do not see the output that we saw previously showing the container image being downloaded from the Cloud Library.

 How do we know what is stored in the local cache?
 We can find out using the `singularity cache` command: